hectormartindev/nestjs-boilerplate/project/docs/workflow.md

 ## 🩺 Health Check

 The health endpoint `GET /health` should be maintained for monitoring and alerting purposes.
 This endpoint returns an OK response if the API is running correctly and lists the status of dependencies.
-For instance, it checks if the database connection is established and if an indispensable microservice is reachable.
+For instance, the health endpoint may need to check that:
+- database connection is established
+- indispensable microservices are reachable
+- external APIs are responding

 ## 🔑 Environment Variables